AmrBenSalem/AWS-SAA-C02-Course/README.md

 This cannot be edited and is defaulted on each rule list.
 If no other rules match the traffic being evaluated, it will be denied.

-#### 1.5.6.1.
-NACLs example below

-- Bob wants to view a blog using https(tcp/443)
-- We need a NACL rule to allow TCP on port 443.
-- All IP communication has two parts
-  - Initiation
-  - Response
-- Bob is initiating a connection to the server to ask for a webpage
-- Server will respond with an **Ephemeral** port
-- Bob talks to the webserver connecting to a port on that server (tcp/443)
-  - This is a well known port number
-- Bob's PC tells the server it can talk to back to Bob on a specific port
-  - Wide range from port 1024, 65535
-  - That response is outbound traffic
-- When using NACLs, you must add an outbound port for the response traffic as well as the inbound port.
-This is the ephemeral port.
-- If the webserver is not managing the apps server, it may communicate back on a different port.
-- This back and forth communication can be hard to configure for.
+-> In AWS, the main usage of NACL is to explicitly deny IPs, because for allows, security groups can be used (because NACL cannot be assigned to AWS resources).

-#### 1.5.6.2.
+#### 1.5.7.2.
 NACL Exam PowerUp

 - NACLs are stateless
   - Initiation and response traffic are separate streams requiring two rules.
 - NACLs are attached to subnets and only filter data as it crosses the subnet boundary.
 Two EC2 instances in the same subnet will not check against the NACLs when moving data.
 - Can explicitly allow and deny traffic.
 If you need to block one particular thing, you need to use NACLs.
 - They only see IPs, ports, protocols, and other network connections.
 No logical resources can be changed with them.
 - NACLs cannot be assigned to specific AWS resources.
 - NACLs can be used with security groups to add explicit deny (Bad IPs/nets)
 - One subnet can only be assigned to one NACL at a time.

 NACLs are processed in order starting at the lowest rule number until it gets to the catch all.
 A rule with a lower rule number will be processed before another rule with a higher rule number.

-### 1.5.7.
+### 1.5.8.
 Security Groups

-- SGs are boundaries which can filter traffic.
+- SGs are stateful firewalls.
-- Attached to a resource and not a subnet.
+- Attached to network interfaces not instances (even if the UI shows it this way).
-- SGs have two sets of rules like NACLs.
-- SGs are stateful.
-  - Only one inbound rule is needed.
-  - They see traffic and response as the same thing.
-- Understand AWS logical resources so they're not limit to IP traffic only.
+- Not limit to IP traffic only.
   - Can have a source and destination referencing the instance and not the IP.
+  - Can reference other security groups (if we allow SG-X, any instance that has SG-X "attached" to it, can connect)
+  - Can reference itself, allows communication between instances that have it attached. (handles IP changes)
 - Default SG is created in a VPC to allow all traffic.
-  - Does so by referencing itself.
-Anything this SG is attached to is matched by this rule.
 - SGs have a hidden implicit **Deny**.
   - Anything that is not allowed in the rule set for the SG is implicitly denied.
 - SG cannot explicit deny anything.
   - NACLs are used in conjunction with SGs to do explicit denys.

-#### 1.5.7.1.
+#### 1.5.8.1.
 SGs vs NACL

 - NACLs are used when products cannot use SGs, e.g. NAT Gateways.
 - NACLs are used when adding explicit deny, such as bad IPs or bad actors.
 - SGs is the default almost everywhere because they are stateful.
 - NACLs are associated with a subnet and only filter traffic that crosses that boundary.
 If the resource is in the same subnet, it will not do anything.

-### 1.5.8.
+### 1.5.9.
 Network Address Translation (NAT) Gateway

 Set of different processes that can address IP packets by changing their source or destination addresses.
+What was used in the IGW was static NAT.

 **IP masquerading**, hides CIDR block behind one IP.
 This allows many IPv4 addresses to use one public IP for **outgoing** internet access.
-Incoming connections don't work.
-Outgoing connections can get a response returned.

-- Must run from a public subnet to allow for public IP address.
+- Must run from a public subnet (to be assigned a public IPv4 address in IGW).
   - Internet Gateway subnets configure to allocate public IPv4 addresses and default routes for those subnets pointing at the IGW.
 - Uses Elastic IPs (Static IPv4 Public)